arialdomartini/arialdomartini.github.io/_posts/emacs/2024-03-30-emacs-registers.md

 `'(CURRENT-BUFFER .
 CURRENT-POSITION)` at the key `a`.

-Applying what we learnt in [Emacs: Let's surround! - Prompt the user for input](/emacs-surround-2), we could conceive a function
+Applying what we learnt in [Emacs: Let's surround! - Prompt the user for input](/emacs-surround-2), we could conceive a function:

-- to ask the user for the key.
+- To ask the user for the key.
-- to read the value back from `buffer-positions` with `gethash`.
+- To read the value back from `buffer-positions` with `gethash`.
-- to finally jump back to the right buffer (with `switch-to-buffer`) at the right position (with `goto-char`).
+- To finally jump back to the right buffer (with `switch-to-buffer`) at the right position (with `goto-char`).

 ```emacs-lisp
 (defun jump-back-to (key)